ga4gh/data-security/AAI/AAIConnectProfile.md

 {% endplantuml %}

 Each exchange is tracked by the Broker as indicated by the *aud* claim--showing a chain of delegation from the client to a TES server, which uses the final Task-Specific Token to access data via DRS.
 See RFC 8693 (OAuth 2.0 Token Exchange) for details on the use of *aud*.
 Some additional points:
-* If an orchestrating intermediary is only creating a new token for downstream use (e.g., to update the audience and *aud*), it does not need to make an explicit introspection request prior to a token exchange.
-Instead, it could submit a token exchange request directly (likely relying on client credentials or an allowlist for client authentication) knowing that the exchange request will be rejected for an invalid token or service.
+* If an orchestrating intermediary is only creating a new token for downstream use (e.g., to update the *audience*), it does not need to make an explicit introspection request prior to a token exchange.
+Instead, it has two options:
+  * It could submit a token exchange request directly (likely relying on client credentials or an allowlist for client authentication) knowing that the exchange request will be rejected for an invalid token or service.
 This is shown in the above diagram.
-The intermediary cannot skip introspection, however, if it needs to dynamically determine the set of Visas within the request for further de-scoping, to reason about the delegation chain in *aud*, or to debug a failed token exchange.
   * The above example, with multiple token exchanges used to establish a chain of delegation, could be simplified by the Client including the required TES and DRS servers in *audience* during the first token exchange request.
-In that case, the
-Task-Specific Token could be forwarded through the intermediaries to the DRS server with fewer Broker interactions--at the cost of being able to analyze the chain of delegation.
-If token verification is desired, WES and TES have the opportunity to introspect the token via the Broker.
+The orchestrating intermediary could then forward the TST without changes, assuming that an invalid token would be detected by an authorization consumer later.
-* Internally, the Broker may maintain its own mapping between Task-Specific Token requests, Visas, and registered services.
+* Internally, the Broker maintains a mapping between Task-Specific Token requests, Visas, and registered services.

+#### Future Considerations for Task-Specific Tokens
-* In theory, the chain of delegation shown via *act* has been explicitly consented by the user.
+In theory, the chain of delegation shown via *act* has been explicitly consented by the user.
 Future work may explore the use of Rich Authorization Requests (RAR, RFC 9396) to do this, where a set of authorized services is included in the initial OIDC authorization request to the Broker:
 ```
 {